Odiyan's Brand New Teaser Is Out; Manikyan Is Gearing Up For A Big Arrival!

 It would be hard to find any other film that could beat Odiyan in terms of hype and expectations.
 The Mohanlal starrer, which went on floors in the year 2017 is yet another magnum opus in the making and the movie is gearing up to hit the theatres this year.

-Well, the day July 06, 2018 opened on a big note for all the fans of Mohanlal and the Malayalam film audiences as the actor himself came up with a big announcement.
+Well, the day July 06, 2018 opened on a big note for all the fans of Mohanlal and the entire Malayalam film audiences, as the actor himself came up with a big announcement regarding Odiyan.
 Through the official Facebook page of Mohanlal, it was announced that the new teaser of Odiyan will be hitting the online circuits this evening and as promised, Odiyan's brand new teaser is out.

 The New Teaser

-Yes, Odiyan's teaser has hit the online circuits.
+Yes, Odiyan's much awaited teaser has hit the online circuits.
 The teaser has been released through the official Facebook page of Mohanlal.
-The new teaser of Odiyan is 1 minute 19 seconds long one.
+The new teaser of Odiyan is 1 minute 19 seconds long one and is a must watch.

 A Riveting Watch